andreasoie/bigdata/README.md

 ### Prereq
-Make sure you have support for python, pip and and your favorite virtual environment.
+Make sure you have support for python, pip and and your favorite virtual environment (see [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for more details)
 ### Installation
 ```bash
 # Create and activate your environment